-(If required) Sign up for a new master account
+(If required) Sign up for a new management account

-Enable Control Tower on the master account for your organization
+Enable Control Tower on the management account for your organization

 Invite any existing AWS accounts by enrolling an existing account in Control Tower.
 If you are not using Control Tower then invite an existing account to join your organization